epiphyte/epiphyte-webapp-blueprint/Infrastructure/README.md

 ### 60-DynamoDB.tf

-Describes the AWS DynamoDB tables used in the application
+Describes the AWS DynamoDB tables used in the application.

 ### 70-SES.tf
 AWS Simple Email Service configuration for user notification such as welcome email and password reset.

+### 90-Cognito.tf
+AWS Cognito User Pool which serves as a way to identify users in the application.

 ## TODO